 - The bleed cooler heat exchanger effluent temperature is controlled by temperature control valves TCV36 and TCV37 which admit flows from the recirculated cooling water (RCW) system. - TCV36 (the small valve) is an air-to-close valve while TCV37 (the large valve) is an air-to-open valve.
 In this way, TCV36 will fail open and TCV37 will fail closed upon loss of instrument air supply. - The controller for this temperature application, TIC15, is specified with a reverse control action (increase in measurement, decrease in control signal).
-TIC15 should also be specified as a three term controller to provide proportional, reset and derivative response to try to maintain as tight a control as possible on the temperature deviation. - The T1C15 control signal is split ranged to the two temperature control valves so that the large valve will just start to open once the small valve has reached 55% open. - The control signal from TIC15 is applied to a direct calibrated I/I transducer for TCV36 and a reverse calibrated I/I transducer for TCV37. - This strategy allows time for the large valve to become effective remember that a control valve will usually follow an 'S' curve for general performance with little flow change as the valve first opens (say to about 20% open particularly if the opening valve is in parallel with an already open valve), then the valve will perform quite effectively from 20 80% open followed by a lower flow versus control valve opening characteristic over the last 20% of the valve stroke. - Originally, this split range control had been specified with the large valve (TCV37) opening once the small valve reached 100% open.
-Of course, this approach lead to considerable delays in obtaining the necessary additional cooling flow from the large valve resulting in large temperature overshoots following load disturbances. - As a result, operators repeatedly lowered the temperature setpoint by more than 10 C to avoid the high temperature conditions (until the control condition could be corrected).
-Notice that this is an energy wasting situation in that whatever bleed flow has been selected (usually a minimum of 10 Kg/s) must be warmed the extra 10 C at all times upon reinjection into the main circuit.
+TIC15 should also be specified as a three term controller to provide proportional, reset and derivative control response to try to maintain as tight a control as possible on the temperature deviation. - The TIC15 control signal is split ranged to the two temperature control valves so that the large valve will just start to open once the small valve has reached 55% open. - The control signal from TIC15 is applied to a direct calibrated I/I transducer for TCV36 and a reverse calibrated I/I transducer for TCV37. - The valve opening strategy allows time for the large valve to become effective (i.e. provide significant flow) remember that a control valve will usually follow an 'S' curve for general performance with little flow change as the valve first opens (say to about 20% open particularly if the opening valve is in parallel with an already open valve), then the valve will perform quite effectively from 20 80% open followed by a lower flow versus control valve opening characteristic over the last 20% of the valve stroke. - Originally, this split range control had been specified with the large valve (TCV37) opening once the small valve reached 100% open.
+Of course, this approach lead to considerable delays in obtaining the necessary additional cooling flow from the large valve resulting in large temperature overshoots following load disturbances.

-Bleed Cooler Temperature Controller - Analog TIC15.... continued
+Bleed Cooler Temperature Controller.....continued